RebekkaMa/rs2fol/README.md

 ### qa-answer-to-rs

-This subcommand transforms a FOL question answering result into an RDF surfaces graph by replacing all blank nodes that are coreferences to the blank node graffiti defined on the given query surface.
+This subcommand transforms a FOL question answering result into an RDF surface by replacing all blank nodes that are coreferences to the blank node graffiti defined on the given query surface.

 rs2fol currently supports only the 'Tuple Answer Form' specified in https://www.tptp.org/TPTP/Proposals/AnswerExtraction.html. <br>
 Following input types are possible: